 The certificate referenced specified "variation not to exceed thirty seconds per week."
 While adherence to the Standard Code was voluntary, it represented best operating practices for the 1880's and was based on rules already in use by various railroad companies.

 J. C. Adams also developed the Adams' System of Time Records which was first put into operation on the Atchison.
 Topeka & Santa Fe in 1888.
 The Denver & Rio Grande, Union Pacific, Southern Pacific and other roads also adopted Adams' system.
 A license or certificate was issued to each watchmaker who was appointed an inspector.
 The inspector was provided time via wire from the railroad.
 He was furnished with a record book and monthly report cards, every conductor and engineer was required to bring his watch to the inspector for examination.
 At the end of the month the completed report cards were forwarded to the division superintendent and new report cards were issued.7

-Other time service contractors included John C. Adams, Giles, Bro. & Co., J.W.
-Forsinger, American Railroad Time Service Co., National Railway Time Service Co. and J.H.
+In addition to J. C. Adams' and Webb C. Ball's companies, other companies which provided watch inspection services to railroads on a contract basis included Giles, Bro. & Co. (a Chicago jeweler), J.W.
+Forsinger and the J.W.
+Forsinger Watch Inspection Service (Chicago), American Railroad Time Service Co., National Railway Time Service Co. and J.H.
 Mace Co.
 Some railroads, including the Atchison Topeka & Santa Fe, Baltimore & Ohio, Canadian Pacific and Southern Pacific either already had or developed their own time service.

 General Railroad Timepiece Standards Created